AndreaNardinocchi/placemark/README.md

 - https://www.npmjs.com/package/@hapi/vision
 - https://github.com/glennjones/hapi-swagger

-## JSON Web Token (JWT)
+### JSON Web Token (JWT)

-The PlaceMark app also features a JSON Web Tokens (JWT), which provides a mechanism to authenticate users, validate identities, and secure a safe communication between clients and servers, staving off any unathorized access.
+The PlaceMark app also features a JSON Web Tokens (JWT), which provides a mechanism to authenticate users, validate identities, and secure a safe communication between clients, and servers, staving off any unathorized access.

-To that end, the **jwt-utils.js** was created into the 'api'folder to make a set of utilities available for encoding, decoding and validating tokens, while the JWT system was initialized by importing and registering into the **server.js**.
+To that end, the **jwt-utils.js** was created into the 'api' folder to make a set of utilities available for encoding, decoding and validating tokens, while the JWT system was initialized by importing and registering it into the **server.js**.

-Additionally, the **api-routers.js** file had to be enriched wu=ith the following route:
+Additionally, the **api-routers.js** file had to be enriched with the following route:

 ```
   { method: "POST", path: "/api/users/authenticate", config: userApi.authenticate },